Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 Logical indicating if NAs in the annotations should be removed (producing empty spaces).

-Named list with parameters for row annotations to overwrite the defaults set by the
+Named list with parameters for row or column annotations to overwrite the defaults set by the

 Logical controlling if names of annotations should be shown in the drawing area.